kubernetes-retired/external-storage/local-volume/README.md

     * This requires mount propagation to work, which is targeted for 1.9.
     * Workaround: Before adding any new mount points, stop the daemonset, add the new mount points, start the daemonset.
-* Fsgroup conflict if multiple pods using the same PVC specify different fsgroup
-    * Workaround: Don't do this!

 Future features:
 * Local block devices as a volume source, with partitioning and fs formatting